ibm-cloud-docs/FileStorage/managing-file-storage.md

 3. Click **Actions** next to the host whose access is to be revoked, and select **Revoke Access**.
 4. Confirm if you want to revoke the access for a volume because the action cannot be undone.
 Click **Yes** to revoke volume access, or **No** to cancel the action.

-**Note** - If you want to disconnect multiple hosts from a specific volume, you need to repeat the Revoke Access action for each host.
+If you want to disconnect multiple hosts from a specific volume, you need to repeat the Revoke Access action for each host.
+{:tip}

 ## Canceling a storage volume